llvm/mlir-www/website/content/getting_started/TestingGuide.md

-The above test asserts that, after running Common Subexpression Elimination (`-cse`), only one constant remains in the IR, and the sole SSA value is returned twice from th function.
+The above test asserts that, after running Common Subexpression Elimination (`-cse`), only one constant remains in the IR, and the sole SSA value is returned twice from the function.

 #### Build system details